biswaranjanray/cloud-sf-extension-cap-sample/README.md

 20. Use Proxy Now functionality and Select Target User as Paul Atkins(patkins)
 ![step12](./documentation/images/step12.PNG)
 21. In the Home page of Paul Atkins click on tile Approve Requests
-22. Click on Approve button for the request for approval of Early Retirement of Penelope Miller
+22. Click on Approve button for the request for approval of Early Retirement of Simon Rampal
 ![step14](./documentation/images/step14.PNG)
 23. Use Proxy Now functonality and Select Target User as Tessa Walker(twalker)
 24. In the Home page of Tessa Walker click on tile Approve Requests
-25. Click on Approve button for the request for approval of Early Retirement of Penelope Miller
+25. Click on Approve button for the request for approval of Early Retirement of Simon Rampal
 26. Open the Web Application UI for Run Smooth application in browser.
 27. Login with user David Leal (dleal).
 28. Click on notifications tile.
 ![step20](./documentation/images/step20.PNG)
-29. Notification will be displayed regarding Resignation of Penelope Miller along with her Skillset.
+29. Notification will be displayed regarding Resignation of Simpon Rampal along with his Skillset.
 ![step21](./documentation/images/step21.PNG)

 ## Known Issues